OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-xxxx.md

 The set of rules that govern the transmission of messages between chains.
 Processing sits between the source and destination chains and is responsible for ensuring that messages are delivered.

+#### Message creation

+The process by which a message becomes available for submission on the source chain.

+#### Message submission

+Process by which the message is sent from the source chain to the processing protocol.
+May include message creation.

 #### Message delivery

 The process by which the message becomes available for execution on the destination chain.
 May include message execution.

 #### Message execution

 Process by which the message's payload is sent to the destination account.
-This generally implies executing the payload in smart contract code of the destination account.
+This generally implies executing the smart contract code at the destination account with the payload's data as input.

 Execution may have a cost (e.g., gas on EVM chains), and thus, may revert due to an insufficient amount of funds available to cover costs.
 Similarly, execution may revert in case of an error on the executed code.